-Students are supported academically and pastorally by the Programme Team, led by the Programme Director and supported by Year Tutors.
-Their work is supported by the Personal Tutor team within the School, who provide a point of contact for general academic and pastoral issues.
+Students are supported academically and pastorally by the Programme Team, led by the Programme Director.
+Each student is also appointed a Personal Tutor from within the School, who provides a point of contact for general academic and pastoral issues.

 Employability & Careers